-The core of this specialisation is the immune system and how the various components of this complex defence system cooperate to detect and to remove infectious organisms.
+The core of this specialisation within the Master's Programme in Biology is the immune system and how the various components of this complex defence system cooperate to detect and remove infectious organisms.
 A key question in this field is how the immune system of humans and other animal species handle bacterial, viral and parasitic infections and how these microorganisms try to escape and elude over defence systems.
 Factors that influence disease transmission by animal and bacterial vectors are also discussed.

-Several of the major human and animal diseases are not directly caused by infectious organisms but by lack of tolerance to self-tissues, genetic defects in components of the immune system, over-reactions by the immune system or by difficulties for the immune system to detect differences between normal and transformed tumour tissues.
-Several of these immunological diseases have due to their severity and high prevalence become some of the major scientific challenges of this century.
+Several of the major human and animal diseases are not directly caused by infectious organisms but by the lack of tolerance to self-tissues, genetic defects in components of the immune system, over-reactions by the immune system or by difficulties for the immune system to detect differences between normal and transformed tumour tissues.
+Many of these immunological diseases have, due to their severity and high prevalence, become some of the major scientific challenges of this century.
 This specialisation also focuses on the study of these immunological diseases, their underlying causes and existing and potential future treatment strategies.

-The Master Programme in Biology, specialising in Immunology and Microbiology, can also include studies in epidemiology, by taking courses in limnology and/ or ecology, which in a future perspective may be highly relevant for the battle against global infectious diseases.
+The Master's Programme in Biology, specialising in Immunology and Microbiology, can also include studies in epidemiology, by taking courses in limnology and ecology, which in a future perspective may be highly relevant for the battle against global infectious diseases.
 This is also an area which is currently part of many international aid programs.

 The programme leads to a Master of Science (120 credits) with Biology as the main field of study.

-The Master Programme in Biology, specialising in Immunology and Microbiology, starts with the course Trends in Molecular Biology and Biotechnology, covering modern applications of molecular biology.
+The Master's Programme in Biology, specialising in Immunology and Microbiology, starts with the course Trends in Molecular Biology and Biotechnology, covering modern applications of molecular biology.
 You then choose among our recommended courses and prepare your individual study plan.
-Thereafter we recommend you to take the course Microbiology, but other courses such as RNA: Structure, Function and Biology and Structure and Function of Macromolecules are also available.
+Thereafter we recommend you to take the course Microbiology, but other courses are also available, such as RNA: Structure, Function and Biology and Structure and Function of Macromolecules.